siddhartha-gadgil/DeptWeb/_seminars/belton.md

 location: LH-1, Mathematics Department

-title: A quantitative form of Schoenberg's theorem in fixed dimension (Joint work with D. Guillot, A. Khare and M. Putinar)
+title: A quantitative form of Schoenberg's theorem in fixed dimension
 ---

 The Hadamard product of two matrices is formed by multiplying